vuestorefront/vue-storefront/packages/core/docs/integrate/payment.md

 Depending on the platform, you'll have to write: either an integration for Server Middleware in Vue Storefront to communicate with PSP and the e-commerce platform, or an extension for an e-commerce platform, e.g., Magento2 Plugin in PHP.
+There is a possibility you'll need to do both.

 #### Find the best way to integrate with your Payment Service Provider